 - A. Eligible candidates are

 - 1. Any not-for-profit organization, or

 - 2. A public school which has been in operation for at least two (2) years and requests to convert to a charter school with support of fifty percent (50%) or more of the parents of children enrolled at the school and fifty percent (50%) or more of the teachers employed at the school.
+The ballot process must be conducted in accordance with State Board of Education rule.

 - B. Private schools, parochial schools, and home education programs are not eligible to become charter schools.

 - III.
 Legal Entity and Requirements